Home - About AR - Learning Material - Exams - Clubs - Posters

 Novice2x3 KA-KZ*2x3 K or W

 * New systematic Advanced calls are rare, and are only issued if a licence holder requests a new systematic callsign, perhaps as the result of changing region.
-This group is however availabe for Vanity use by Extra or Advanced hams.
+This group is however available for Vanity use by Extra or Advanced hams.

 The following are unavailable: